Click the links to see the non-fiction short films.

-”Everyone has…” uses a reflective method that is inspired by music.
-It attempts to follow nonlinear visual avalanche-like editing that continues to unfold with the music by Moby (Gratis free licensing).
-My attempt has been to create a ”short” but large physical force.
-The film is based on non-fictional footage but the end results borders on contemporary art.
+My attempt has been to establish a ”short” but large physical force in the word film that is based on non-fictional footage but the end results are within the borders of contemporary art.

-When doing this film I have been thinking about the concept theatre and my position in it.
+When doing this film I have been thinking about the concept of theatre and my position in it.
 I see this process to be threefold.
-First is the theatre with me and the subjects and locations, thereafter a separate theatre that is transformed into position by facing a computer while editing.
-Finally, the third theatre is when the film is confronted by the audience on my webpage Kuvastudio.
+First is the theatre with me and the subjects and locations, and thereafter a separate theatre that is transformed into a position by facing a computer while editing.
+Finally, the third theatre is when the film is confronted by myself on my webpage Kuvastudio.online.